(When You’ve Done Nothing and Know Nobody)

 It’s unlikely you’ll get paid much for your writing in the beginning so be prepared for this.
 What I’m about to share is how to build a writing portfolio so you can showcase your work and go on to earn money from your writing – not how to earn lots of money from the outset.
 This is not a ‘get-rich-quick’ scheme after all.

-You’ll likely know that there’s a website called fivesquids.co.uk (the US version is called fiverr.com).
-Here you can create a free listing of something you would do for a fiver (keep it clean people).
+You’ll likely know that there’s a website called fiverr.com.
+Here, you can create a free listing of something you would do for a fiver (keep it clean people).
 For example you might create an gig stating: “I will write a 500 word blog post for your small business website.”

-When I first started out I had no idea how to build a writing portfolio but I put up a post on fivesquids.co.uk and a few ‘jobs’ came straight in (which is just plain good for morale at the beginning of a freelance writer’s career).
+When I first started out I had no idea how to build a writing portfolio but I put up a post on the UK version of fiverr.com (fivesquids.co.uk) and a few ‘jobs’ came straight in (which is just plain good for morale at the beginning of a freelance writer’s career).
 I completed the work as though I was being paid properly for it and sent it back.

 But it didn’t end there – and here’s the important bit – I wrote a note with my completed work saying if they wanted me to revise or add anything I’d be only too happy to do so.
 Then, before I signed off, I added: